Separation logic: Reasoning about programs: triples and proof rules

 This is known as the frame rule (named after the frame problem) and enables local reasoning.
 It says that a program that executes safely in a small state (satisfying $P$), can also execute in any bigger state (satisfying $P \ast R$) and that its execution will not affect the additional part of the state (and so $R$ will remain true in the postcondition).
 The side condition enforces this by specifying that none of the variables modified by $C$ occur free in $R$, i.e. none of them are in the 'free variable' set $\mathsf{fv}$ of $R$.

+Separation algebras

+More generally, separation logic can be seen as a way of reasoning about separation algebras.
+A separation algebra may be defined in several ways, but is often presented as a cancellative, partial commutative monoid.
+More concretely, it is a set A, partial binary operation $\oplus:A \times A \rightharpoonup A$ and constant u satisfying the following identities, where in the first three laws, if any side of the equation is defined, all sides are defined: